 We are investing in cycling infrastructure around the city, new bike lanes and secure parking are improving safety for Nottingham’s cyclists whether you’re new to cycling or a regular rider.

-Current cycle projects
+Completed cycle projects

 Western Cycle Corridor